ToyinFemi/LITA_PROJECT-Salas-Data./README.md

 ### Data Analysis, Visualization, and Inferences (SQL)
 ---
-This includes the lines of queries used during the analysis using SQL.
+This includes the lines of queries used during the analysis using SQL, and their outputs.
 #### 1. Total sales of each product category.

 ```SQL